Human WorldSpace

 Footsteps on the moon a view straight down onto moon boot hovering over partly visible ridged boot print.

-The first footsteps on the moon leaving human footprints on the moon.
+The 1st footsteps on the moon, leaving human footprints on the moon.
+Image via NASA.

-Altogether, Armstrong and Aldrin spent 21 1/2 hours on the moon’s surface.
+Altogether, Armstrong and Aldrin spent 21 hours and a half on the moon’s surface.
 Furthermore, they collected 47.5 pounds (21.5 kg) of moon rocks for return to Earth.
 And then they blasted off in their module from the lunar surface to meet up with Michael Collins in the command module orbiting overhead.

 Finally they returned safely to Earth and landed in the Pacific Ocean on July 24, 1969.